Let’s look at the key reasons that are pushing ACCO Brands Corporation (ACCO) to new highs - News Daemon

 ACCO Brands Corporation (ACCO) Recent Fiscal highlights

 In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported $0.37 earnings per share (EPS), lower than consensus estimate (set at $0.42) by -$0.05.
-This company achieved a net margin of +5.03 while generating a return on equity of 12.68.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.32 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 62.70% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 10.00% during the next five years compared to 3.70% growth over the previous five years of trading.